Skip to content

 Historic abuse

-Abuse that took place when a person was under 18 years old is not an Adult Safeguarding issue but dependant on the concern, could be a child safeguarding issue, irrespective of how old that person is now.
+Abuse that is not current but took place when a person was under 18 years old is not an Adult Safeguarding issue, but could be a child safeguarding issue, irrespective of how old that person is now.

 In certain cases, the relevant Children’s Social Care department may need to be informed, if for example, the person who caused harm, is considered as a continued risk to other children.
-Adults who disclose historical childhood abuse can be advised that this is a crime and that they can still report this to the Police, if they want to do this
+Adults who disclose historical childhood abuse should be advised that this may be a crime and that they can still report this to the Police, if they want to do this.

 Reporting within the Trust

-The clinician responsible for the case must inform the Service Manager of all safeguarding concerns.
-In all cases the clinician should seek advice and discuss their concern(s) with the Safeguarding Adults Lead or Medical Director.
+The clinician responsible for the case must inform their Team or Service Manager of all safeguarding concerns within 1 working day.
+In all cases the clinician should seek advice and discuss their concern(s) with the Safeguarding Adults Lead or Deputy Chief Nursing Officer.

 Recording adult safeguarding work

-Safeguarding concerns should be fully documented by the first person to report the suspected abuse, and at all subsequent stages by those involved with the adult.
+Safeguarding concerns should be fully documented by the person to whom the suspected abuse was reported, and at all subsequent stages by those involved with the adult.

 The responsible clinician will monitor and record the ongoing care and wellbeing of the patient during any adult safeguarding enquiry.
 Safeguarding supervision during the assessment or treatment of a patient or service user, must also be recorded (see appendix C).

-The outcome of the safeguarding enquiry should be clearly documented in the patient record.
+The outcome of any S42 Safeguarding Enquiry should be clearly documented in the patient record.

 Referring raising a concern with the Local Authority